gradle/gradle/design-docs/model-rules-targets.md

 - Allow some inputs of the rules of a `RuleSource` to be programmatically declared as properties of the `RuleSource`.
 - Implementation of state is managed.
 - Add a `@Rules` rule type, which defines a `RuleSource`, in the same way as `@Model` defines a model element.
-    - Accepts some `RuleSource` subtype as subject, which can be mutated to attach references to subject and/or some inputs.
+    - Accepts some `RuleSource` subtype as first parameter, which can be mutated to attach references to subject and/or some inputs.
-    - Inputs are not mutable nor readable, only the structure can be queried.
+    - Inputs are not mutable nor readable, only the structure can be queried to reference various model elements.

 An example, in a `RuleSource` applied to each `BinarySpec`:

     @Rules
     void defineTaskRules(TaskRulesSource rule, BinarySpec binary) {
-        // configures the rules
+        // configures the rule
         rule.tasks = binary.tasks
         rule.sources = binary.inputs
     }